 Here are some reputable breeders where you can find merle Great Danes for sale:

 - Old Mission Danes – Based in Michigan, they specialize in show dogs and are known for breeding merles and other Great Dane coat colors.
 As an awardee of the AKC Breeder of Merit and holder Breeder & Rescue Certification, they can provide you with a truly pedigree pup.

 - The Dane Haven – Located in Central Florida, they are known for breeding merle Great Danes that are 100% European.
 Once you purchase your pup, they will give you a one-year health guarantee, along with a health certificate and AKC registration papers.

 - Rose Danes – They have been in the business for over 26 years and register all their pups with the AKC.
 As one of the leading experts in breeding harlequin Great Danes and merles, it would be best to reach out to their team fast.

-Aside from the ones I listed above, you can also check out or list of the best Great Dane breeders in the United States.
-I wrote an in depth review of each breeder, so go ahead and give it a read.
+Aside from the ones I listed above, you can also check out our list of the best Great Dane breeders in the United States.
+I wrote an in-depth review of each breeder, so go ahead and give it a read.

 Meanwhile, here are some rescue shelters where you can find merle Great Danes for adoption:

 - Great Dane Rescue – They are a non-profit group established in 1993 that helps neglected Great Danes find loving homes.
 They cater mostly to adopters in Michigan, Indiana, Illinois, parts of Ohio, and Ontario, Canada.